-The CFPB has broad rulemaking, supervisory, and enforcement powers under various federal consumer financial protection laws.
 The CFPB is also authorized to engage in consumer financial education, track consumer complaints, request data, and promote the availability of financial services to underserved consumers and communities.
 The CFPB has broad supervisory, examination, and enforcement authority over various consumer financial products and services, including the ability to require reimbursements and other payments to customers for alleged legal violations and to impose significant penalties, as well as injunctive relief that prohibits lenders from engaging in allegedly unlawful practices.
 The CFPB also has the authority to obtain cease and desist orders providing for affirmative relief or monetary penalties.
 State regulation of financial products and potential enforcement actions could also adversely affect business, financial condition, or results of operations.
 For example, on November 29, 2021 the DFPI proposed rules under the California Consumer Financial Protection Law to allow the DFPI to require businesses that provide financial products such as debt settlement, student debt relief, education financing, and wage-based advances to register with the DFPI and provide records to facilitate the oversight of the registrants in their interaction with consumers in California.
 The DFPI's expanding its authority to have an increased emphasis on consumer protection that may be viewed as an effort to create a state-run equivalent of the CFPB.